YessyLee/she-codes-django-news-project-YessyLee/README.md

-# Yessy Django Project Submission
+# Yessy's Django Project Submission

 Styling are incomplete, still working on it.